-1. The concept plan must:

-- a) Contain a description of the structure, aims, general policies, and intended programs of the petitioning student organization, as well as identify the intended voting units of the referendum process and the preferred method of listing the fee on the term bill. - b) Provide sufficient evidence of the educational value of the student organization's activities and an explanation of how special funding furthers the educational mission of the University.

-- c) Demonstrate the need for the financial resources and a funding mechanism beyond what is available to other student organizations.
-The petitioning organization must provide a financial justification for a fee or an increase in an existing fee, including a forecasting of future income and expenses. - d) Except for new organizations, include annual independent audits, which shall be submitted to the Executive Secretary of the University Senate as part of the concept plan review.
-Student organizations that are authorized to receive funding as described in Section XV of these procedures shall have an annual audit performed by a third party as described in Section XVI of these procedures. - 2.
-The Senate Executive Committee, upon the recommendation of the Student Affairs Committee (or, in rare circumstances, on its own evaluation), shall review and approve the concept plan with the criteria of determining whether the educational value of the organization justifies the proposed investment in resources, and that the organization has demonstrated the need for the funding mechanism outlined in these procedures.
+- 1. The concept plan must: - a) Contain a description of the structure, aims, general policies, and intended programs of the petitioning student organization, as well as identify the intended voting units of the referendum process and the preferred method of listing the fee on the term bill. - b) Provide sufficient evidence of the educational value of the student organization's activities and an explanation of how special funding furthers the educational mission of the University.
+Such evidence should clearly demonstrate how the activities are consistent with Rutgers University's mission and values, as well as how those activities reflect community standards. - c) Demonstrate the need for the financial resources and a funding mechanism beyond what is available to other student organizations.
+If an increase in an existing fee is requested, then tThe petitioning organization must should demonstrate fiduciary responsibility, including forecasting of future income and expenses, and provide a financial justification for a fee or an increase in an existing fee, including a forecasting of future income and expenses. - d) Except for new organizations, linclude evidence of annual independent audits, which shall be submitted to the Executive Secretary of the University Senate as part of the concept plan review.
+All sStudent organizations that are authorized to receive funding as described in Section XVVIII of these procedures shall have request an annual audit performed by a third party as described in Section VIII-XVI of these procedures. - 2.
+The Senate Executive Committee, upon the recommendation of the Student Affairs Committee (or, in rare circumstances, on its own evaluation), shall review and approve the concept plan with the sele-criteria of determining whether the educational value of the organization justifies the proposed investment in resources, and that the organization has demonstrated the need for the funding mechanism outlined in these procedures.
 The University Senate Executive Committee shall make a recommendation to the University President within thirty (30) class days after the first regularly scheduled meeting of the Senate's Student Affairs Committee following receipt of the petitioning student organization's concept plan and all required supporting documents.
-The Executive Secretary of the Senate will forward to the University President and the Vice President for Student Affairs and/or Associate/Vice Chancellor(s) for Student Affairs any such concept plans, recommendations, and supporting documents. - 3.
-Upon approval by the University President of the concept plan and the requested or a modified fee, the Vice President for Student Affairs and/or Associate/Vice Chancellors for Student Affairs shall notify all appropriate student governments, in writing, of such approval.
-Two weeks prior to the scheduled start of the referendum, the petitioning student organization shall send written notice of the intent to begin the referendum to the Executive Secretary of the University Senate, and to the Vice President for Student Affairs and/or Associate/Vice Chancellor(s) for Student Affairs on campuses where referenda are planned.
+The Executive Secretary of the Senate will forward to the University President and the Vice President for Student Affairs and/or Associate/Vice Chancellor(s) for Student Affairs any such approved-concept plans. recommendations, and supporting documents. - 3.
+Upon approval by the University President of the concept plan and the requested or a modified fee, a designated representative from the administration the Vice President for Student Affairs and/or Associate/Vice Chancellors for Student Affairs shall notify all appropriate student governments, in writing, of such approval.
+Two weeks prior to the scheduled start of the referendum, the petitioning student organization shall send written notice of the intent to begin the referendum to the Executive Secretary of the University Senate, and to the Vice President for Student Affairs and/or Associate-/Vice Chancellor(s) for Student Affairs on campuses where referenda are planned.
 The Vice President for Student Affairs and/or Associate/Vice Chancellors for Student Affairs so notified shall be responsible for notifying each division of their respective campuses where a referendum is to be held.